 Resistant to Soiling

-While liquid spills could lead to staining if they are not addressed promptly, wool carpet is more resistant to soiling than many other types of carpeting.
+While liquid spills could lead to staining if they are not addressed promptly, wool carpet is more resistant to soiling than many other carpet textures and styles.
 When viewed under a microscope, small scales are visible on wool fibers.
 These scales prevent dust, dirt and other elements from becoming embedded in the fibers.
 Embedded dirt and debris is problematic with other types of carpet because the synthetic fibers are absorbent and because regular vacuuming cannot remove all of the filth.
 While some debris will work through the scales on wool carpet fibers, their mild reflective property makes the dirt less visible.
 These properties may enable you to extend the time between deep cleaning sessions.
 However, all carpeting will need to be steam cleaned periodically.
 Because of wool’s absorbent nature, professional cleaning services should be used for wool carpet.

 Wool fiber carpet should be vacuumed regularly with the same frequency as you may vacuum other types carpet.
 It does require special care to protect it from water-related damage in high-humidity environments and from wet spills.
 Another important aspect of wool carpet care is related to fading prevention.
 Generally, wool carpeting can fade when exposed to a significant amount of direct sunlight regularly.
 Because of this, it is not practical for use in rooms that receive direct sunlight or in rooms where you prefer to leave the blinds open throughout most of the day.